codepo8/developer-advocacy-handbook/what-is-developer-advocacy.md

 Check the rest of the handbook and see what resonates best with you.
 Then start advocating.
-You have nothing to lose and will most probably be very surprised how easy things become if you concentrate on one job at a time.
+You have nothing to lose and will most probably be surprised how enjoyable things become if you concentrate on one job at a time.